No Tax on Tips: How Is Payroll Affected?

 Are tips being taxed in 2025?

 Yes, tips are still being taxed in 2025.
-However, the One Big Beautiful Bill Act (signed on July 4, 2025) provides a tax deduction for cash tips earned by qualifying tipped employees.
+However, the One Big Beautiful Bill Act (signed on July 4, 2025) provides a federal income tax deduction for cash tips earned by qualifying tipped employees.
+This deduction will be applied when tipped employees file their yearly income taxes.

 Is tax on tips going away?